ethereum/hive/simulators/ethereum/consensus/README.md

 ## A generalised test

-The [Ethereum Standard Testcases](https://github.com/ethereum/tests)testcases have now been transformed so that the bulk of all tests can be expressed as blocktests.
+The [Ethereum Standard Testcases](https://github.com/ethereum/tests) testcases have now been transformed so that the bulk of all tests can be expressed as blocktests.
 The framework consists of the following parts.

 1. The testcase sources.
 These are basically the current testcases (testfillers).
 They contain the semantics of each test,